cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   ===========  ===
   le           **Label error.** This is when the classifier correctly predicted the existence of an entity and the span of that entity, but chose the wrong label.
 For example, the classifier recognized that 'pad thai' is an entity in the query 'Order some pad thai', but thought it was a restaurant entity instead of a dish entity. be           **Boundary error.** Occurs when the classifier correctly predicts the existence of an entity and its label but misclassifies its span.
-For example, it predicted 'some pad thai' was a dish entity instead of just 'pad thai' in the query 'Order some pad thai' lbe          **Label boundary error.** The classifier correctly predicts the existence of an entity, but gets both the label and the span wrong.
-For example in the query 'Order some pad thai', if the classifier thought that 'some pad thai' was an option instead of a dish it would be a label boundary error. tp           **True positive.** The classifier correctly predicts an entity, its label, and its span. tn           **True negative.** The classifier correctly predicts that there is a segment where there are no entities.
+For example, it predicted 'some pad thai' was a dish entity instead of just 'pad thai' in the query 'Order some pad thai' lbe          **Label-boundary error.** The classifier correctly predicts the existence of an entity, but gets both the label and the span wrong.
+For example in the query 'Order some pad thai', if the classifier thought that 'some pad thai' was an option instead of a dish it would be a label-boundary error. tp           **True positive.** The classifier correctly predicts an entity, its label, and its span. tn           **True negative.** The classifier correctly predicts that there is a segment where there are no entities.
 For example, the query 'Hi there' has no entities and this segment would be counted as a true negative. fp           **False positive.** The classifier predicted the existence of an entity where there wasn't one.
 For example, if the classifier predicted that 'there' was a dish entity in the query 'Hi there' that would be a false positive.